CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## Remove Private ASNs

-If you use private ASNs in the datacenter, any routes you send out to the internet contain your private ASNs.
+If you use private ASNs in the data center, any routes you send out to the internet contain your private ASNs.
 You can remove all the private ASNs from routes to a specific neighbor.

 The following example command removes private ASNs from routes sent to the neighbor on swp51 (an unnumbered interface):